Arna-Maity/buildstat-telegram-bot/docs/PROGRESS_REPORT.md

  - Understand the working of Telegram Bots and familiarized with the Telegram Bot API.
  - Understood the working of the Travis CI v3 API to trigger manual builds.

+## (Week 0, Day 1)
+ - Setup some basic boilerplate node.js code.
+ - Made a rudimentary Bot to send 'Hello' in response to '/start' command.